mdbresources/mdbresources.github.io/android/_posts/2018-09-02-android-lesson-0.md

 ## res
 The `res` folder is where all visual resources and other assets are stored like layout files, images, audio, icons, strings, fonts, etc. The files in here are typically in XML, a language remniscient of HTML.
 Don't worry, it's not really a new language you have to learn!
 All the files are linked to Java using a special reference library called `R`.

 The drawable folder is where images are stored.
 They recieve a unique id that can be referenced with `R.drawable.filename`, but it's also possible to reference them using a string value for the filename (although this involves receiving the above id, which is an integer value.)
-To add some default icons, right click the drawable folder
+While you can just store plain old image files, custom xml files are supported as well, allowing for complex drawables (for example, a transparent cirsle that has a white ripple when pressed.)

 The layout folder describes how all of our screens / parts of screens should be laid out.
 These can also be referenced by `R.layout.layoutname`, but are more deeply linked with their associated java files.
 To see what I mean, in MainActivity.java you can find the line
 ```java